sgrenade5/pvp.cash/README.md

-# PvPCasino
+# pvp.cash

-*PvPCasino is currently in development.
+*pvp.cash is currently in development.
 This is a conceptual project and not yet available for real money gambling.*

 ## A Fair, Player-vs-Player Casino Platform

 ### Core Concept

-PvPCasino reimagines online gambling by eliminating the house edge and focusing on player-vs-player competition.
+pvp.cash reimagines online gambling by eliminating the house edge and focusing on player-vs-player competition.
 Instead of betting against a casino with built-in mathematical advantages, players compete directly against each other, with the platform taking only a small 5% commission on each pot.

-### Why PvPCasino?
+### Why pvp.cash?

 Traditional online casinos operate on a fundamental principle: the house always wins in the long run.
 Every game has a mathematical edge favoring the casino, ensuring their profit regardless of individual player outcomes.

-PvPCasino takes a different approach:
+pvp.cash takes a different approach:

 - **No House Edge**: Games have no built-in mathematical advantage against players
 - **Player vs Player**: All bets are placed against other players, not the house